ricenoods/azur-lane-guide/README.md

 Welcome, Commander!

 Azur Lane (AL) is a free-to-play 2D mobile shoot-em-up gacha game that is set in an alternate timeline of World War II.
-Players command anthromorphized moe warships and engage in naval battles against enemy fleets.Oh, and there's some pretty good art too.
+Players command anthromorphized moe warships and engage in naval battles against enemy fleets.
+Oh, and there's some pretty good art too.

 ## Table of Contents